N-tronics/BlinkLibrary/README.md

 3. Move the 'Blink' directory to the 'src' of your PIO project
 4. At the top of your code after '#include <Arduino.h>', add '#include <Blink.h>' in the next line.
 The library is now added to your sketch

-Note: In ArduinoIDE, you have to create an oblect and the functions act as a method.
-In PIO, you can use the function by itself.
-See the examples folder above for code.
+Note: In PIO, you have an option to use the functions by themselves or as methods.
+But in ArduinoIDE, you have to use them as methods.